 1 teaspoon cornstarch

-- 3 tablespoons sweet bean sauce ( or hoisin sauce, or 1 1/2 tablespoons sweet bean paste mixed with 1/2 tablespoon water)
+3 tablespoons sweet bean sauce, hoisin sauce, or 1 1/2 tablespoons sweet bean paste mixed with 1/2 tablespoon water

-- Optional: extra salt, soy sauce, or white pepper to taste
+Extra salt, soy sauce, or white pepper, to taste, optional

 Shred the pork by cutting it into thin slices, then stacking them up one on top of the other, and cutting across into shreds.